ray-project/ray_lightning/README.md

 trainer.fit(ptl_model)
 ```
 See the [Pytorch Lightning docs](https://pytorch-lightning.readthedocs.io/en/stable/advanced/multi_gpu.html#sharded-training) for more information on sharded training.

-## Multi-node Distributed Training
-Using the same examples above, you can run distributed training on a multi-node cluster with just 2 simple steps.
-1) [Use Ray's cluster launcher](https://docs.ray.io/en/master/cluster/launcher.html) to start a Ray cluster- `ray up my_cluster_config.yaml`.
-2) [Execute your Python script on the Ray cluster](https://docs.ray.io/en/master/cluster/commands.html#running-ray-scripts-on-the-cluster-ray-submit)- `ray submit my_cluster_config.yaml train.py`.
-This will `rsync` your training script to the head node, and execute it on the Ray cluster.

-You no longer have to set environment variables or configurations and run your training script on every single node.

 ## Hyperparameter Tuning with Ray Tune
 `ray_lightning` also integrates with Ray Tune to provide distributed hyperparameter tuning for your distributed model training.
 You can run multiple PyTorch Lightning training runs in parallel, each with a different hyperparameter configuration, and each training run parallelized by itself.
 All you have to do is move your training code to a function, pass the function to tune.run, and make sure to add the appropriate callback (Either `TuneReportCallback` or `TuneReportCheckpointCallback`) to your PyTorch Lightning Trainer.